nemo0622/pokeemerald-expansion/Seaglass README.md

 - After Expansion 1.9.0 adds follower system, maybe revamp follower sprites to be in retro style to fit game?
 - Day/Night system?
 Maybe with FakeRTC system using internal clock system?
 - Unlock National Dex part way through game, and change National Dex upgrade after Elite Four to gifting Exp.
 Charm
+- Look into music modding!
+Convert sound font to be more like gen 2?

 ## KNOWN BUGS & PROBLEMS